 Cathedral holds many art values, such as wooden altarpiece made by Flemish artisans and 14 paintings depicting the stations of the Way of the Cross and painted by Nicaraguan artist Antonio Sarria in the late 19th and the early 20th century.

 Somewhat more credible are tales about long underground passages linking the cathedral with other important buildings in the city.
-In fact these tunnels have been found.
+In fact, these tunnels have been found.
 Three tunnels are open to tourists and four are closed – these tunnels have been contaminated with sewage.
-These tunnels most likely were built as a protection from the attacks of pirates and connected the churches of the city.
+These tunnels most likely were built as protection from the attacks of pirates and connected the churches of the city.

 Soul of Nicaragua

-Together with the people of Nicaragua Cathedral of León has persisted through the tumultous 19th and 20th centuries.
+Together with the people of Nicaragua Cathedral of León has persisted through the tumultuous 19th and 20th centuries.
 Cathedral has successfully withstood terrible earthquakes – mostly thanks to its robust walls.
 It has experienced warfare – cannons have been located on it and it has endured fusillades in return.
-The economical and political calamities of the 1970s – 1980s caused some neglect – but in 1983 cathedral was declared as protected heritage monument and in 1992 – 1993 it was fully reconstructed.
+The economic and political calamities of the 1970s – 1980s caused some neglect – but in 1983 cathedral was declared as a protected heritage monument and in 1992 – 1993 it was fully reconstructed.
 Now, 20 years later it is in need of repairs again.

-In the crypts below the cathedral are buried 27 eminent persons – 10 bishops, 5 priests and most prominent poets of Nicaragua.
-One of them is Rubén Darío (1867 – 1916) – he is one of the most prominent Nicaraguans and has left immense influence on Spanish literature.
+In the crypts below the cathedral are buried 27 eminent persons – 10 bishops, 5 priests, and the most prominent poets of Nicaragua.
+One of them is Rubén Darío (1867 – 1916) – he is one of the most prominent Nicaraguans and has left an immense influence on Spanish literature.
 Another is Alfonso Cortés (1893 – 1969) – a too little recognized genius with very tragic life history.
 He has left enigmatic, metaphysical verses which are nearly impossible to translate from Spanish.

 On the tomb of Cortés in the cathedral stands a plaque with his verses "The Great Prayer":